teaguesterling/duckdb-dataconnector-agent/README.md

 You will want to mount a volume with your database(s) so that they can be referenced in configuration.

 ## Options / Environment Variables

+These are from the SQLite agent and have not yet been checked for DuckDB

 Note: Boolean flags `{FLAG}` can be provided as `1`, `true`, `t`, `yes`, `y`, or omitted and default to `false`.